 There is no specific antiviral treatment for COVID-19.
 People with COVID-19 commonly treat symptoms at home with rest, fluids and other common cold/flu treatments, although some may require medical care to treat more severe symptoms.

 Should I avoid crowded areas?

-In light of new data about how COVID-19 spreads, the CDC recommends that people wear a cloth face covering over their nose and mouth in the community setting to reduce the spread of COVID-19.
+The CDC recommends that people wear a cloth face covering over their nose and mouth in the community setting to reduce the spread of COVID-19.
 This is to protect people around you if you are infected but do not have symptoms.
 Please note that individual towns may have their own requirements about wearing face coverings when outside the home.
 These face coverings are NOT a substitute for social distancing or preventive hygiene.
 The CDC still recommends that you stay at least six feet away from other people, frequently wash your hands, regularly clean commonly used surfaces, and avoid group gatherings.

 Does Emerson need blood donors during this public health emergency?

 We are always grateful for blood donations.
 At this time, all blood donations must be by appointment only.
 We are unable to accept walk-ins.
 This is in keeping with social distancing guidelines to prevent the spread of COVID-19.
 Please call 978-287-3778 to schedule an appointment or visit our Blood Donor Center page to learn more.
 Emerson's Blood Donor Center is unable to facilitate plasma donations (plasmapheresis).
 We urge anyone interested in donating their plasma to contact the American Red Cross.
 Click here to learn more about plasma donations from recovered COVID-19 patients.